JKSH/QtSdkRepoChooser/README.md

 Acknowledgements
 ----------------
-I would like to thank [Samuel Gaist](http://forum.qt.io/user/sgaist) for providing the prebuilt Mac OS X binaries.
+I would like to thank [Samuel Gaist](http://forum.qt.io/user/sgaist) for providing the prebuilt macOS binaries.